parallelvirtualcluster/docs/docs/deployment/hardware-requirements.md

 ### vLANs

-An optimal PVC deployment extensive use of virtual LANs (vLANs), both for the core networks and to provide bridged client networks.
+An optimal PVC deployment will make extensive use of virtual LANs (vLANs), both for the core networks and to provide bridged client networks.
 While it is possible to assemble a cluster using only dedicated links, this is highly unusual and it is thus **recommended** to use switches that feature vLAN support.

 ### Multiple Switches